ZoroUchiha35/My-first-project/README.md

 - Test

 - Created Using Git and Github Desktop then pushed it
-- Designed using nano in git.
+- Designed used nano as the code editor in Git.